rr-/szurubooru/doc/API.md

 accepts a file named `content`, the client should pass `{"contentUrl":"http://example.com/file.jpg"}` as a part of the JSON message body.
-When creating or updating post content using this method, the server can also be configured to employ [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download content from popular sites such as youtube, gfycat, etc. Access to yt-dlp can be configured with the `'uploads:use_downloader'` permission
+When creating or updating post content using this method, the server can also be configured to employ [youtube-dl](https://github.com/ytdl-org/youtube-dl) to download content from popular sites such as youtube, gfycat, etc. Access to youtube-dl can be configured with the `'uploads:use_downloader'` permission

 Finally, in some cases the user might want to reuse one file between the requests to save the bandwidth (for example, reverse search + consecutive